Tientjie-san/QuoridorBot/README.md

 ![img.png](img.png)

+### pretty good to know:

+Currently by default the HumanAgent is used as the player Agent, so you will have to make moves urself via the terminal. commands are expected like this: 0, 1 or for fence {row}, {col}, {orientation}.
+To clarify without the brackets.
+If you dont follow the format program will crash :)

 TODO
-- Translation fucntion that converts my game notation to the "official" game notation: https://quoridorstrats.wordpress.com/notation/
+- Translation function that converts my game notation to the "official" game notation: https://quoridorstrats.wordpress.com/notation/
 - Environment compatible with OpenGym framework
+- Adding smart agents